ABC Orthotic Fitter Course - 100% Online Class

 Part II of the Orthotic Fitter Course is completed during a live, instructor led, web-based session that spans two eight-hour days, via the ZOOM video conferencing application.
 This portion of the course consists of completion of various lab assignments, demonstrated by the instructor and reproduced by the students using a mock patient at their location.

 Many devices, both contemporary and historical, will be discussed.
 However, students will only be responsible for fitting an abbreviated set of braces (basic set).
 Students are solely responsible for obtaining a basic set of braces and tools and to have a mock patient (family member, friend, coworker) available both days.
 A desktop, laptop or cell phone with webcam and microphone is required.
 Free application download is required.
 The student is not limited to any one brand or specific styling in order to foster diversity in devices.
 This will potentially expose the other students to devices and fitting techniques they may not otherwise be familiar with.
-The basic set of required braces and tools may be new or used, and are outlined below:
+The basic set of recommended braces and tools may be new or used, and are outlined below:

 (1) Pair Therapeutic Shoes to fit Mock Patient